 - Do you want to build an iOS app, an Android app, or both?

 - What features do you definitely need?

-Despite the popular misconception, the difference in prices between freelance developers and companies is not always huge.
-It’s possible to find an outsourcing company whose prices won’t break the bank and who will still deliver a worthy result.
+Furthermore, despite the popular misconception, the difference in prices between freelance developers and companies is not always huge.
+It’s possible to find outsourced mobile developers whose prices won’t break the bank and who will still deliver decent results.

-From thousands upon thousands of app development companies, you’ll need to choose those that match your set of requirements: experience with the platform you’re developing for, skills with particular technologies you’ll need to implement, and so on.
+From thousands upon thousands of app development companies, you’ll need to choose those that match your set of requirements, for instance, experience with the platform you’re developing for, skills with particular technologies you’ll need to implement, and so on.
 Then you need to consider the geography and communication.

-There are three types of development providers, classified by their location relative to you: onshore, nearshore, and offshore.
-When you research how to outsource app development, you’ll need to decide on the location pretty early on, as it will impact your communication with developers.
+There are three types of development providers classified by their location in regards to you: onshore, nearshore, and offshore.
+When you research how to outsource application development, you’ll need to decide on the location pretty early on, as it will impact your communication with remote software developers.

 - Onshore app developers are located in the same country as you.
 Being close to you, they’re usually the easiest to keep in touch with.